opensearch-project/documentation-website/_benchmark/reference/commands/command-flags.md

 ## exclude-tasks
 <!-- vale on -->

-Defines a comma-separated list of test procedure tasks not to run.
+Defines a comma-separated list of scenario tasks not to run.

 <!-- vale off -->
 ## baseline
 <!-- vale on -->

-The baseline TestExecution ID used to compare the contender TestExecution.
+The baseline TestRun ID used to compare the contender TestRun.

 <!-- vale off -->
 ## contender
 <!-- vale on -->

-The TestExecution ID for the contender being compared to the baseline.
+The TestRun ID for the contender being compared to the baseline.

 <!-- vale off -->
 ## results-format